 Client A is a nationwide telecommunications company.

-They provide TV, internet, and phone services to customers primarily in Arizona, Arkansas, California, Louisiana, Missouri, North Carolina, Oklahoma, Texas, and West Virginia.
+They provide TV, internet, and phone services to customers across the country, primarily in Arizona, Arkansas, California, Louisiana, Missouri, North Carolina, Oklahoma, Texas, and West Virginia.

 In 2015, we started our engagement with Client A as a partner of another agency and have provided search engine optimization services since then.

-We were tasked with building authority and increasing traffic to the website, but in this process we also became a digital marketing partner by providing outside insights into their overall digital marketing, including paid search.
+We were tasked with building domain authority and increasing traffic to the website, but in the process of doing this, we also became a digital marketing partner for the client by providing outside insights into their overall digital marketing efforts, including paid search campaigns.

-Client A had changed paid search agencies in May and there were major increases in spending with a negative return on ad spend.
+Client A had changed paid search agencies in May and there were major increases in ad spend that lead to a negative ROI.

-Client A already knew a few problems regarding their new geographic targeting implemented by the agency currently managing the Google AdWords campaigns, but through our investigation we were able to establish additional insights into causes that contributed to this negative return.
+Client A was already aware of a few issues regarding new geographic targeting implemented by the agency currently managing the Google AdWords campaigns, but through our investigation we were able to establish additional insights into exact causes that contributed to this negative return.

-To caveat this a bit, we weren’t actually allowed to go into the Google AdWords account directly.
+To note a caveat, we weren’t actually allowed to go into the Google AdWords account directly.
 As a result, all data that we were able to adequately evaluate came directly from Client A’s Google Analytics account.

-This meant that people were starting the conversion process but then leaving the site when they found that they didn’t live in Client A’s service areas.
+Ultimately, what was happening was, paid search visitors were starting the conversion process but then leaving the site when they found that they didn’t live in one of Client A’s service areas.

 Compared to overall traffic, there was an increase in NoService sessions in Texas of 102%, California of 188%, and Missouri of 180%.

-While those are states in which Client A provides telecommunication services, its paid search campaigns in Google AdWords were also targeting areas in which they did not provide services.
+While these three states are areas in which Client A provides telecommunication services, its paid search campaigns in Google AdWords were also targeting areas in which they did not provide services.

-Finally, we took a look at the PPC campaigns’ keywords, specifically trying to identify any discrepancies that exist year over year that are contributing to this decrease in Return on Ad Spend.
+Finally, we took a look at the PPC campaigns’ keywords, specifically trying to identify any discrepancies that may have existed YoY to contribute to the decrease in Return on Ad Spend.

-Finally, there was a significant increase in average CPC’s due to a change in match types from broad — which typically produces cheaper clicks but at the risk of less control over who sees the paid ads.
-The additions of Broad Match Modified, Phrase, and Exact drove the average CPC’s up by $0.46 CPC on branded terms and up to $6.15 CPC on unbranded terms.
+Overall, there was a significant increase in average CPCs due to a change in match types from broad — which typically produces cheaper clicks but at the risk of less control over who sees the paid ads.
+The additions of the broad match modified, phrase, and exact match types drove the average CPCs up by 46 cents on branded terms and by $6.15 on unbranded terms.

-There were too many cities and states that were being served ads even though they couldn’t provide cable and internet services at those locations.
+Too many cities and states were being served ads that could not provide cable and Internet services at those locations.